-As with diet, the critical factor for an effective exercise regimen is compliance.
+As with diet, the critical factor for sustainable weight loss with exercise is compliance.
 Because each person is unique, everyone should have an individual need analysis performed to develop an effective training program.
 This starts with learning how to train effectively based on starting fitness levels.
 Once exercise techniques are consistent and being performed correctly, individuals can then add volume and intensity to accomplish personal goals.

-The answer to this question varies widely.
+The answer for the best weight loss exercise varies widely.
 It depends on a few critical factors, including caloric intake and the type of activity being performed.
 The American College of Sports Medicine (ACSM) recommends a minimum of 150 minutes per week of moderate-intensity physical activity in overweight or obese individuals to support weight loss.
 To simply maintain and prevent weight gain, it is shown that most individuals need between 150 and 250 minutes of moderate activity each week.
-For long-term weight loss, 200 to 300 minutes of exercise are recommended .
+For long-term weight loss, 200 to 300 minutes of exercise are recommended.

 Increasing protein intake, for example, is shown to have beneficial results in most subjects seeking sustained weight loss.
 Combining this eating plan with a varied exercise regimen incorporating activities such as resistance training, high-intensity interval training, stretching, and endurance exercises will have the greatest impact on weight loss, as well as reducing risks of metabolic syndrome.